skowrons94/7Be/Notes.md

 # Data Checks

 - Abramovich data (A0244002) are cut in AZURE2 files: the real ones start at 0.05 MeV, the AZURE2 at 0.12 MeV.
-The reason is the screening effect.
+The reason is the screening effect (James).

 - Barnard data (A1269002) are not usedd because the newer Paneru data are available.